KevinAbeykoonUniversityAccount/SYSC3303_FireFighting-Drone-Control-System/README.md

 1. Run the Main class
 2. Observe simulation output in the console
-3. Kill the threads manually aft Sier it has finished
+3. Kill the threads manually after it has finished

 ## Authors
 1. Aryan Kumar Singh (101299776)
+- Worked on the implementation of all 9 classes including the GUI

 2. Kevin Abeykoon (101301971)
-- Worked on implementation of Drone State, Drone Subsystem, FireEvent, and Scheduler
+- Worked on the implementation of Drone State, DroneSubsystem, FireEvent, and Scheduler
 - Worked on Javadoc documentation for all classes and README

-4. Rayyan Kashif (101274266)
+3. Rayyan Kashif (101274266)
+- Worked on the implementation of FireEventSubsystem
+- Worked on UML Class Diagrams

-5. Abdullah Khan (101305235)
+4. Abdullah Khan (101305235)
+- Worked on the implementation of DroneSubsystem
+- Worked on UML Sequence Diagrams